matoous/dzxcz/content/posts/path_traversal/index.md

 traversal in `filepath.Join`.
 Sadly, but rightful, the issue was closed as there wasn't compelling reason to include this into the standard library.
-Some people suggested using [`securejoin.SecureJoin`](https://github.com/cyphar/filepath-securejoin) but as one of the great golang proverbs goes, _A little copying is better than a little dependency._[^1].
+Some people suggested using [`securejoin.SecureJoin`](https://github.com/cyphar/filepath-securejoin) but as one of the great Go proverbs goes, _A little copying is better than a little dependency._[^1].
 For sure, there must be a way to solve this using the tools at hand.

 ## Path clean